contentful-labs/kube-secret-syncer/README.md

  * supports [templated fields](#templated-fields) for Kubernetes secrets - enabling the use of values from multiple AWS SecretsManager secrets in one Kubernetes Secret

 ## Defining mapping between an AWS SecretsManager secret and a Kubernetes Secret

-The following resource will map the AWS Secret `secretsyncer/secret/sample` to the Kubernetes Secret `demo-service-secret`, and copy all key-value pairs from the AWS SecretsManager secret to the  Kubernetes secret For this example, the AWS SecretsManager secret needs to be a valid JSON consisting only of key-value pairs.
+### Access
 To access the secrets, k8s-secret-syncer will assume the role `iam_role` to poll the secret.
 Note: that role must be assumed by the Kubernetes cluster/node where the operator runs, eg part of the kube2iam annotation on the namespace.

+### Mapping all keys-value pairs from an AWS Secret
+The following resource will map the AWS Secret `secretsyncer/secret/sample` to the Kubernetes Secret `demo-service-secret`, and copy all key-value pairs from the AWS SecretsManager secret to the  Kubernetes secret For this example, the AWS SecretsManager secret needs to be a valid JSON consisting only of key-value pairs.

 ```yaml
 apiVersion: secrets.contentful.com/v1